puppetlabs/puppetdb/documentation/api/query/v4/facts.markdown

 arrays, or maps.
 Map and array values can be any of the same types.

 If no facts match the query, an empty JSON array will be returned.
-Querying against `value` will return matches only at the top-level, rather than to individual fact nodes.
+Querying against `value` will return matches only at the top-level, hashes and arrays cannot be matched.

 ### Examples